digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 components.
 We then state the trust assumptions we make on the different entities, and the assumptions on communication links.

-Canton is designed to fulfill its :ref:`high-level requirements <requirements>` and we assume that the reader is familiar with the Daml language and the :ref:`hierarchical transactions <actions-and-transactions>` of the DA ledger model.
+Canton is designed to fulfill its :ref:`high-level requirements <requirements>.` Before reading this section, you should be familiar with the Daml language and the :ref:`hierarchical transactions <actions-and-transactions>` of the DA ledger model.